mosip/inji-verify/docs/InjiVerifySDK.md

 9. **Wallet authenticates the user and submits the VP Token:** The user authenticates themselves within their wallet application.
 Following authentication, the wallet constructs a Verifiable Presentation (VP) Token containing the necessary VCs and submits it to the Verify Backend (via a direct post to verifyService/vp-submission/direct-post).

-10. **Verify Backend sends a Status update to the OPENID4VP UI Component:** Based on the validation result, the Verify Backend sends a status update to the OPENHVP UI Component.
+10. **Verify Backend sends a Status update to the OPENID4VP UI Component:** Based on the validation result, the Verify Backend sends a status update to the OPENID4VP UI Component.
 This status could indicate success (VP_SUBMITTED), ongoing processing (ACTIVE), or failure (EXPIRED).

 11. **OPENID4VP UI Component triggers 'onProcessed' callback with the result:** When the status indicates VP_SUBMITTED and the onProcessed callback is passed, the OPENID4VP UI Component triggers this callback, providing the result of the initial submission.